 Know your rights when it comes to hours and pay

-This important act is there to make sure that work carried out during school years doesn't put young people's education at risk.
+The Protection of Young Persons Act 1996 was created to make sure that work carried out during school years doesn't put young people's education at risk.
 The Act generally applies to employees under 18.
 It means that employers (the people you work for) should not employ young people under 16 in regular full-time jobs.